CodeDriven-Web-and-Mobile/GameMatch/terms-of-service.md

 ---

 ## 13. Termination
 We may suspend or terminate your access to the App at any time for any reason, including violations of these Terms or suspected fraudulent activity.
-You may delete your account at any time through in-app settings or by contacting **support@gamematch.app**.
+You may delete your account at any time through in-app settings or by contacting **nallataifeh@gmail.com**.
 Upon termination, sections that by their nature should survive (e.g., ownership, disclaimers, limitation of liability, indemnification) will remain in effect.

 ---